onnx/onnx-mlir/docs/LoweringCode.md

 ```
 **Code example 2: Zeroing an array using the new builder interface**

 Using this new scheme, we first define the 2D loop iteration space and then create the loop iteration structure using the `iterate` method.
 Since the loop is unoptimized, the same `loopDef` value range is passed as the first 2 parameters.
-The bounds are passed as 2 set of ordered values.
+The bounds are passed as 2 sets of ordered values.

-Note that the lambda function create an `createKrnl` builder that is similar to that of the external environment (outside the loop), but customized for inside the loop.
-Se we can continue to use this overloaded builder to continue constructing krnl operations.
+Note that the lambda function creates an `createKrnl` builder that is similar to that of the external environment (outside the loop), but customized for inside the loop.
+So we can continue to use this overloaded builder to continue constructing krnl operations.
 In our case, we simply use the `loopInd` (2nd parameter of the lambda function), which are the current loop induction values, to define the element of the array that is set to zero.

 Some of the other operations that are often used are listed below.
 ``` C++